 Breach in Standard of Care – There must be proof that the doctor or other medical professional breached the standard of care that they owe you or your loved one.
 To establish the breach of care, a medical expert must make a sworn statement agreeing that a breach occurred.

 Proximate Causation – In addition, you must also prove causation.
 This means that you will have to prove that your doctor or health professional’s breach was the cause of your injury.

 Damages – There must have been significant harm to you or a loved one to make the claim for malpractice viable.
 This means that your injuries must have caused you to miss work, resulted in significant medical expenses, and caused extensive pain and suffering.

 The Clock is Ticking.
 Contact a Medical Malpractice Today.

 If you or your loved one has been the victim of medical malpractice, there is a time limit, or statute of limitations for how long you may file a lawsuit.
 The statute of limitations is two years in most cases, so speaking to an attorney as soon as possible is imperative.

-The attorneys at the Leifer Law Firm have years of experience representing patients who have been injured in medical malpractice claims.
+The attorneys at Leifer & Ramirez have years of experience representing patients who have been injured in medical malpractice claims.
 Contact us today to schedule a consultation at one of our convenient Florida locations.
 Let us handle your claim so you can focus on your health and recovery.